 Now we can create the application.
 To make it easy to reuse the application in next steps, you can store it in a variable.
 Simply execute this command to create the application:

-$azureAdApplication = New-AzureRmADApplication -DisplayName "applicationAD" -HomePage "https://www.applicationAD.org" -IdentifierUris "https://www.applicationAD.org" -Password "<the sign in account password>"
+$azureAdApplication = New-AzureRmADApplication -DisplayName "applicationAD" -HomePage "https://www.applicationAD.org" -IdentifierUris "https://www.applicationAD.org" -Password ""

 Here DisplayName, HomePage and IdentifierUris are defined by you to identify your new Application in the Active Directory of your Azure Account.